jqwik-team/jqwik-arquillian/README.md

 On the jqwik side the lifecycle hooks chapter of the user guide, together with the existing modules such as jqwik-spring and jqwik-micronaut, was enough to find the right hooks, their ordering through proximity and the registration pattern used here.

-Container adapters add their own gaps.
-Payara Embedded, used for this module's own tests, only lets the HTTP ports be configured.
-Its remaining listeners collide with any Payara or GlassFish server already running on the machine, so the build derives a `domain.xml` with shifted ports.

 ## Building